churcho/apxr_io/NGINX.md

 ### Step 1 — Installing Certbot

-Certbot is in very active development, so the Certbot packages provided by Ubuntu tend to be outdated.
+Certbot is in active development, so the Certbot packages provided by Ubuntu tend to be outdated.
 However, the Certbot developers maintain a Ubuntu software repository with up-to-date versions, so we'll use that repository instead.

 First, add the repository:

 ```
 sudo add-apt-repository ppa:certbot/certbot
 ```

-You'll need to press ENTER to accept.

 Install Certbot's Nginx package with apt: